The Basics of Door Locks - Switching to igloohome

 Lock Type 3 - Deadlatch

-This type of lock works in a way that is similar to the latch in the mortise lock (explained above).
+This type of lock works in a way that is similar to the latch in the mortice lock (explained above).
 As it is spring-loaded, the door is held in place once it is shut.
-However, unlike the mortise lock that requires an additional step of turning the bolt to lock the door, the deadlatch self-locks the door once the door is shut.
+However, unlike the mortice lock that requires an additional step of turning the bolt to lock the door, the deadlatch self-locks the door once the door is shut.

 Photo credit: Kangeroo Point Locksmith